tbaumgard/hybrid64/README.md

 ### Miscellaneous Stats and Notes

-- Since hybrid64 uses a pair of two bytes rather than larger groups, its implementations for encoding and decoding are simpler.
 - The average efficiency in terms of number of characters in the output compared to the number of characters in the input is around 63% for base32, 63% for zbase32, 75% for base64, and 67% for hybrid64. hybrid64's efficiency is far more stable than the others, and it can be just as or more efficient than base64 for many small data lengths.
 - Around 67% of the characters in the output of hybrid64 are guaranteed to be in the alphabet used by zbase32.
 For random input, the expected amount is around 83%.
 For English text using hybrid64-ascii, the amount can be considerably higher, with both the United States Declaration of Independence and the Gettysburg Address at around 99%.
 - Whenever possible, data encoded in hybrid64 should be displayed using a typeface that makes it easy to distinguish problematic characters such as I, l, 1, O, and 0.